 In March of 1999, Kenny received an offer from Randy Dewitt , the original creator and owner of the 2-unit restaurant chain, Rockfish Seafood Grill.
 Kenny accepted the position as partner/corporate chef and played a very large part in furthering the development of the concept.
 The company’s success as influenced by Kenny eventually attracted Brinker International as a partner and positioned Rockfish to be the successful $40 million, 22-unit chain it is today.

 After 7 years of developing and building independent concepts and 6 years as a corporate chef, Kenny teamed up with friend and colleague Bob Stegall, a 20-year restaurant operator of both single and multi units.
 They created the very popular, upscale restaurant Kenny’s Wood Fired Grill in Addison.
 While the restaurant offers a full range of exquisitely grilled meats, one of the most popular menu items continued to be the hand-made, wood grilled burgers.
-After daily comments like, “this is the best burger I have ever had” and “you guys should open a burger joint,” Bower and Stegall decided to create a more intimate, casual environment for their delectable burgers.
+After daily comments like, “this is the best burger I have ever had” and “you guys should open a burger joint,” Bowers, Stegall, and new addition to the partnership, Mike Hutchinson decided to create a more intimate, casual environment for their delectable burgers.
 In December, 2008, Kenny opened Kenny’s Burger Joint in Frisco, Texas.
-Currently, Kenny is working on his new concept, Kenny's Italian Kitchen that will be opening in the late summer of 2010 as well as his new Kenny's BBQ Sauce that will be available mid 2010.
+In November 2010 Kenny and the team decided to try a new concept and opened Kenny’s Italian Kitchen which is famous for their $1 Midnight Meatballs every Sunday night.
+Kenny’s Smoke House opened in January 2012 and allowed Bowers to finally focus on his lifelong passion of smoking and grilling meats and seafoods.
+Most recently, Kenny and his partners opened up a second Kenny’s Burger Joint location in the Lakeside Market in Plano in October 2014.
+Who knows what will be next for Bowers, Stegall and Hutchinson.